MehrajSultana/financial-dashboard-automation/README.md

 - JavaScript

 ## Purpose
-This project demonstrates dashboard design, reporting layout, and financial data presentation for portfolio use.
+This project demonstrates dashboard design, financial reporting layout, transaction monitoring, and interactive UI behavior for portfolio use.

+## Live Use
+Open `index.html` in a browser or enable GitHub Pages from repository settings.